Matthew Thompson, MBChB, MPH, DPhil, MRCGP

 -Evidence syntheses and evidence based guideline development and implementation

--Global health related to child health and chronic disease management
+-Global primary care related to child health and chronic disease management

 -Improved use of new technology in primary care settings

 -Research methods including cohort studies, diagnostic accuracy studies, qualitative, systematic reviews, RCTs

 Development & Implementation of New Diagnostic Processes and Technologies in Primary Care

 Trial of electronic IMCI and vital signs to improve detection of children with serious illness in Africa